iouliadt/calculateER/README.md

 #### Input:

-* The -f input should be a multi-fasta file with the two consensus sequences of interest.
+* The -f input should be a multi-fasta file with the two aligned consensus sequences of interest.

 Example: